 - Brew a small cup of Vietnamese coffee.
 (Vietnamese coffee filters available on Amazon here.
 Also, for visual step-by-step of the brew process, there is a good set of photos explaining how to here.)

-- Crack an egg and discard the whites.
+- Crack an egg and separate the yolk from the whites.
+Discard the whites.

 - In a clear coffee cup (we’re going for aesthetics here), pour in your brewed coffee, then add the fluffy egg mixture on top.